John Clark (Georgia governor): Death and legacy

-Clark died of yellow fever in St. Andrews Bay (Florida) in 1832 in what was then Washington County (now Bay County) and was buried in that same city; however, his grave was relocated to Marietta National Cemetery in Georgia in 1923 by the Daughters of the American Revolution.
+Clark died of yellow fever in St. Andrews (Florida) a.k.a.
+Old Town, in 1832 in what was then Washington County (now Bay County) and was buried in that same city; however, his grave was relocated to Marietta National Cemetery in Georgia in 1923 by the Georgia State Society Daughters of the American Revolution.

 Clarkesville, Georgia and Clarke County, Alabama are named after him.